Pelosi Rejects 'Socialist' Attacks On Her Prescription Drug Bill

 For instance, she noted the Department of Veterans Affairs is legally allowed to negotiate drug costs, but Medicare is not.
 "We are not intervening in the free market.
 We believe in the free market," Pelosi said.
 "But we do not believe that the free market should have the exploitation of consumers in our country with the support of the government by banning the ability for the secretary [of health and human services] to negotiate for lower prices."

 Former Vice President Joe Biden is campaigning on a similar policy.
 Democrats tried and failed to include a public option in the original version of Obamacare.
-"We believe that the path of the Affordable Care Act is way to go," Pelosi said.
+"We believe that the path of the Affordable Care Act is the way to go," Pelosi said.

-Pelosi praised the Democrats who are advocating for Medicare for All, and said she shares the goal of universal coverage, but it's not the practical way to get it done.
+Pelosi praised the Democrats who are advocating for Medicare for All and said she shares the goal of universal coverage, but it's not the practical way to get it done.
 "Again I salute them, and if that's what they believe, God bless them for that, but that is I think not the practical path to getting something done."